ripplelabsbounties/ripple-bounty-program-guidelines/README.md

     * These will be broken down into multiple issues in the projects Github repository
     * The master bounty total must be equivalent to the sum of the amounts offered for the sub-bounties

-6. Bounties are considered complete when the code has been merged or uploaded to github and made public
+6. Bounties are considered complete when the code has been merged or forked on github and made public
     * Bounties involving code submission to a repo under [https://github.com/ripple](https://github.com/ripple) will be reviewed, vetted, and approved by a member of the Ripple Labs team
         * Bounties involving code submission to any non-Ripple repo will be reviewed, vetted and approved by the bounty proposer or a community member designated by the proposer